AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

 ## What's next?

 Invite tenants to your community.
-See <xref:community-invite>.
+Continue to <xref:community-invite>.